Fatigue

 Plan your days

-• Plan your days and schedule in rest time
+• Schedule in rest time

 • Plan to do your activities when you have the most energy